dgudtsov/pcap2uml/README.md

 * Added S13 interface, chnaged participants parsing behaviour: now list of csv files is used.
 Look at [readme](conf/participants/readme.txt)

+* Added '-d/--diam' option.
+It is usefull in conjunction with '-y' filter option for cases when single frame contains more than one diameter packets.
+In such case wireshark doesn't apply properly diameter.Session-Id filter.
+Thus, session_id filter which mentioned in '-y' option will be applied in application level at second pass to filter out junk sessions messages which are not relevant to session beening selected.

 # Configure

 edit conf/conf_uml.py file: